katjagrace/katjagrace.github.io/_posts/2020-11-21-things-society-might-try-if-it-only-contained-copies-of-me-1.md

 2. **Ubiquitous virtual queues.** Each person’s [phone keeps](https://meteuphoric.wordpress.com/2014/08/20/imaginary-queues/) track of their priority waiting, so they don’t have to keep track of it with the location of their body.

 3. **Efficient plane disembarkment.** [Like this](https://meteuphoric.wordpress.com/2016/07/01/aisle-seat-theorizing/).
-Saving many hours per lifetime of thinking about how planes could be disembarked more efficiently.
+Saving many hours per lifetime of thinking about how planes could be disembarked more efficiently.<!--ex-->

 4. **Interactive textbook-exam hybrids** to learn all subjects, on the internet.